Matthew-Nelson/hlth-320-lab/content/blog/week-10/index.md

 ## Homework to be completed before lab this week

-- Work on your video PSA
+- Work on HTML Site

 ## Tonight in Lab

 - Open lab.
-Basically the same drill as week 7.
+This is a great opportunity to come in and work on your HTML Sites which will be due before finals week.

 ## Due at the end of lab

-- Video PSA (time permitting)
+- Nothing

 ## Homework for next week

-- Submit your final HTML websites by the end of our "final" time in week 11.
+- Submit your final HTML Site on PolyLearn by 11:59PM on Wednesday of Finals Week (3/18/20).